-During the third quarter of 2021, we provided lease concessions to certain tenants, primarily within the retail segment, as a result of the COVID-19 pandemic, in the form of rent deferrals and abatements.
+In 2021, we provided lease concessions to certain tenants, primarily within the retail segment, as a result of the COVID-19 pandemic, in the form of rent deferrals and abatements.
 These lease concessions generally included an increase in our rights as a lessor.
 We assess each lease concession and determine whether it represents a lease modifications under Accounting Standards Codification Topic 842, Leases ("ASC 842").
-For the third quarter of 2021, we collected approximately \$0.8 million or 96% of the deferred rent repayments due during the period.
+During the first quarter of 2022, we provided an immaterial amount of lease concessions to certain tenants that continued being impacted by the Covid-19 pandemic.